imrefazekas/connect-rest/README.md

 	[ { path: '/shake', version: '<2.0.0' }, { path: '/twist', version: '>=2.1.1' } ]

-- rest function to be called.
+### Rest function.
 	Every handler function receives
 	- a 'request' object containing headers and parameters values and
-	- an optional 'content' object which is a JSON-parsed http body payload.
+	- an optional 'payload' object which is the JSON-parsed object extracted from the http body's payload.

 	The return value of rest functions will be sent back to the client as a json string.
 	Please, see examples below...